hilmisidek/bcoupdatecheck/README.md

 1. Python
 2. Selenium
 3. Pandas
+4. Openpyxl
-4. webdriver (in this case chrome)
+5. webdriver (in this case chrome)

 init.xlsx is where you put each product url